developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wireless LAN Configuration - Channels

-This Managed Configuration allows an Administrator using an EMM to configure the channels over which the the WLAN subsystem will operate on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the channels over which the WLAN subsystem operates on a Zebra Android device.

 The format of the value entered must be 64 characters or less and can specify one or more channels by separating values by commas and/or specifying ranges of values by separating the lower and upper range values with a dash (-).
 Some examples:
 - 1,2,3
 - 3,6,7-9,11-13

 The actual channel that can specified depend on the value chosen for the Managed Configuration **Wireless LAN Configuration - Bands**.

-- If the value ***2.4GHz*** was specified for the Managed Configuration **Wireless LAN Configuration - Bands**, then channels must be selected that are in the 2.4 Ghz band.
+- If the value ***2.4GHz*** is specified for the Managed Configuration **Wireless LAN Configuration - Bands**, channels in the 2.4 Ghz band must be selected.

-- If the value ***5.0GHz*** was specified for the Managed Configuration **Wireless LAN Configuration - Bands**, then channels must be selected that are in the 5.0 Ghz band.
+- If the value ***5.0GHz*** is specified for the Managed Configuration **Wireless LAN Configuration - Bands**, channels in the 5.0 Ghz band must be selected.

-- If the value ***Auto*** was specified for the Managed Configuration **Wireless LAN Configuration - Bands**, then channels may be selected that are in either band.
+- If the value ***Auto*** is specified for the Managed Configuration **Wireless LAN Configuration - Bands**, channels selected in either band are used.

-Note that individual countries may apply their own regulations regarding the channels that are allowable.
-Therefore, depending on the value chosen for the Managed Configuration **Wireless LAN Configuration - Country**, not all channel values that could be specified for a given band may be allowable.
+Note that individual countries can apply their own regulations regarding allowable channels.
+Depending on the value chosen for the Managed Configuration **Wireless LAN Configuration - Country**, it is possible that some or all of the channel values specified for a given band are disallowed.

 ### Wireless LAN Configuration - Country

-This Managed Configuration allows an Administrator using an EMM to configure the *Country* in which the WLAN subsystem will operate on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the *Country* in which the WLAN subsystem operate on a Zebra Android device.

 This Managed Configuration supports the following values: